JasonJi831/Wisdom/README.md

 - As a user, I want to drop a course section.
 (Removing a course section from the registered course list)
 - --*dropOneCourseSection()*
+## Phase2
+- As a user, when I select quit option from the course registration system menu, I want to be reminded to save my course work list and registration list.
+- As a user, when I open the course registration system, I want to give the option to reload my work list and course registration list from exactly where I left off at last time.